December 5, 2019

 Turning a company’s story into a series of financial statements is a combination of art and science.
 The art is the business acumen of interpreting vision and facts into assumptions while the science is a collection of facts, market observations, and financial statement analysis to inform the algorithms and assumptions.

-Over the course of our many engagements with customers and helping them articulate their verbal story into numbers, dollars, and grounded assumptions… we’ve distilled our process down to 10 key steps:
+Over the course of our many engagements with customers and helping them articulate their verbal story into numbers, dollars, and grounded assumptions… we’ve distilled our business modeling process down to 10 key steps:

 1. It always has to start with your addressable market